tunjiwale/myapp-repo/README.md

 # my app project

-this app is mainly a buiness app
+this app is mainly a buiness app and useful for all buiness tycoon